Flowery Field: Facilities

-Flowery Field Church is a Tudor Gothic style building, designed by the architect Thomas Worthington, and was completed in 1878.
+Flowery Field Church is a Tudor Gothic-style building, designed by the architect Thomas Worthington, and was completed in 1878.
 Thomas Ashton (who owned the cotton mill across the road) built the church at his own expense and donated it to the congregation as a sacred trust.
 During the build the congregation were tasked with raising £1000, which was a huge amount at that time.
 Upon completion Thomas Ashton then made a magnificent gesture by returning this sum on condition that the money be invested and the interest used to augment a Minister's stipend.
-The church still has weekly services and an active social calendar, and is open to any denomination as a Free Christian Fellowship 'We uphold the right of everyone to practise the Christian faith in their own personal way'.
+The church still has weekly services and an active social calendar, and is open to any denomination as a Free Christian Fellowship.

-There is also a local surestart/children's centre.